 Linking air pollution directly to NSCLC

-In the ESCO presentation, the researchers validate that increasing PM2.5 concentrations is significantly associated with one specific kind of NSCLC.
+In the ESMO presentation, the researchers validate that increasing PM2.5 concentrations is significantly associated with one specific kind of NSCLC.
 They analyzed samples from 447,932 individuals in the UK Biobank.
 People in England, South Korea, and Taiwan exposed to higher concentrations of PM2.5 are more likely to have NSCLC with mutations in the EGFR gene.
 This links air pollution with a specific mutation in one kind of cancer.
 [4]

 The researcher’s next step was to move into the lab.
-They grew cells with two kinds of mutations associated with lung cancer, EGFR and KRAS, exposing some of them to PM2.5
+They grew cells with two kinds of mutations associated with lung cancer, EGFR and KRAS, exposing some of them to PM2.5.

 Exposure promoted rapid changes in airway cells with the mutations, “driving them towards a cancer stem cell like state.”
 The pollutants caused an increase in an inflammatory mediator known to promote cancer, Interleukin 1-β.
 The cells without the mutations didn’t do this.
 [5, 6]